When I try to add a Git repository to an Amazon SageMaker notebook instance, I get a fatal error.

 Resolution

 To add a new Git repository to your SageMaker notebook instance, see Add a Git repository to your Amazon SageMaker account.
-If you're trying to add a Git repository that's not hosted on AWS CodeCommit, you might get the following errors.

 Errors associated with connectivity

-• "fatal: unable to access <Git repository URL>: the requested URL returned error: 403"
+- "fatal: unable to access <Git repository URL>: the requested URL returned error: 403"

-• "fatal: unable to access <Git repository URL>: failed to connect to …: port 443: connection timed out"
+- "fatal: unable to access <Git repository URL>: failed to connect to ...: port 443: connection timed out"

-• "fatal: unable to access <Git repository URL> could not resolve the host: …"
+- "fatal: unable to access <Git repository URL> could not resolve the host:"

 To resolve these errors, do the following:

-• Verify the notebook instance connectivity.
+- Verify the notebook instance connectivity to the Git repository.

-• Verify the accuracy of the Git repository URL.
+- Verify the accuracy of the Git repository URL.

 Verify the notebook instance connectivity

-Be sure that notebook instance has successfully connected to the Git repository.
+Be sure that your notebook instance has successfully connected to the Git repository.
 This repository might be located either on an on-premises Git repository server or a public cloud server, such as GitHub, Bitbucket, or GitLab.

-• The instance isn't attached to an Amazon Virtual Private Cloud (VPC).
+- The instance isn't attached to an Amazon Virtual Private Cloud (VPC).

-• Your Amazon VPC has direct internet access
+- Your Amazon VPC has direct internet access.

 Verify the accuracy of the Git repository URL

-• GitHub URL: https://github.com/<workspace>/<repository.git>
+- GitHub URL: https://github.com/workspace/repository.git

-• Bitbucket URL: https://bitbucket.org/<workspace>/<repository.git>
+- Bitbucket URL: https://bitbucket.org/workspace/repository.git

-• GitLab URL: https://gitlab.com/<workspace>/<repository.git>
+- GitLab URL: https://gitlab.com/workspace/repository.git

-• repository.git with the code repository name that has the *.git file extension.
+Replace workspace with your Git workspace name, and repository.git with the code repository name that has the *.git file extension.

 Errors associated with authentication

-• "fatal: could not read Username for <Git repository URL>: terminal prompts disabled"
+- "fatal: could not read Username for <Git repository URL>: terminal prompts disabled"

-• "fatal: could not read Password for <Git repository URL>: terminal prompts disabled"
+- "fatal: could not read Password for <Git repository URL>: terminal prompts disabled"

-• "fatal: authentication failed for <Git repository URL>"
+- "fatal: authentication failed for <Git repository URL>"

 To resolve these errors, do the following:

-• Verify the authentication details.
+- Verify the authentication details.

-• Verify that the AWS Identity and Access Management (IAM) user or roles has the required permissions to access AWS Secrets Manager.
+- Verify that the AWS Identity and Access Management (IAM) user or roles has the required permissions to access AWS Secrets Manager.

 Verify that the authentication details are accurate